Gary Speed, a Welsh pop star and one fateful day in November

 Eventually I regained my composure, remembered my job and started the interview.
 He was engaging, candid and funny as we discussed the highs and lows of his career and his brush with his own mortality, having recently suffered a heart attack.

-I didn’t mention Gary in the original story.
+I didn’t mention Gary in the original story I wrote for the newspaper.
 It seemed self-indulgent, trite and, well, disrespectful, but I wanted to tell the story now, about how sadness and grief can bring people together in the strangest of circumstances.

 As I say, one of the saddest and most surreal days of my life.